files-community/Website/src/routes/blog/posts/announcing-files-v2-5/+page.md

 title: Announcing Files, version 2.5
 description: Acrylic, git integration, preview pane & more
 thumbnail: /blog-resources/files2-4-40/HeroImage.jpg
-date: 2/20/2023
+date: 6/14/2023
 author: files-community
 ---

-Today we are excited to announce the next major release of Files, version 2.5.
+Today we're excited to announce the next major release of Files, version 2.5.
 If you already have Files, you'll get an notification in the app to update.
 Otherwise you can download Files for free from our [download page](/download/).

-**TL;DR:** This update brings back support for acrylic, a new git integration, and improvements to the preview pane.
+**TL;DR:** This update adds back the option for acrylic, a new git integration, and improvements to the preview pane.
 Continue reading to learn more about these changes.

 ## What's new in v2.5

 ### Acrylic backdrop material

 We heard the feedback loud and clear: users want the option to set the backdrop material to acrylic.
-This feature was removed when we migrated from UWP to WinAppSdk due to some compatibility issues.
-Over the last few months, we were able to resolve these issues so we're happy to announce that acrylic is now available again.
+This feature was removed when we migrated from UWP to WinAppSdk but over the last few months these issues have been resolved and we're happy to announce that acrylic is available again.

 ///insert picture